 UN says e-waste from trashed electric devices is piling up and recycling isn't keeping pace

-U.N. agencies have warned that electrical and electronic waste is piling up worldwide while recycling rates remain low and are likely to fall even further
+U.N. agencies have warned that waste from electronics is piling up worldwide while recycling rates remain low and are likely to fall even further

-NAIROBI, Kenya -- U.N. agencies have warned that electrical and electronic waste is piling up worldwide while recycling rates remain low and are likely to fall even further.
+NAIROBI, Kenya -- U.N. agencies have warned that waste from electronics is piling up worldwide while recycling rates remain low and are likely to fall even further.

-The agencies define “e-waste” as any discarded device with a plug or battery, including cellphones, electronic cars and toys, TVs, e-cigarettes, laptop computers and solar panels.
+The agencies were referring to “e-waste,” which is defined as discarded devices with a plug or battery, including cellphones, electronic toys, TVs, microwave ovens, e-cigarettes, laptop computers and solar panels.
+It does not include waste from electronic vehicles, which fall into a separate category.

 Metals — including copper, gold and iron — made up half of the 62 million tons, worth a total of some $91 billion, the report said.
 Plastics accounted for 17 million tons and the remaining 14 million tons include substances like composite materials and glass.

-The U.N. says just over 22% of the e-waste mass was properly collected and recycled in 2022.
-It is expected to decline to 20% by the end of the decade because of the “staggering growth" of such waste due to higher consumption, limited repair options, shorter product life cycles, growing “electronification” of society, and inadequate e-waste management infrastructure, the agencies said.
+The U.N. says 22% of the e-waste mass was properly collected and recycled in 2022.
+It is expected to fall to 20% by the end of the decade because of “staggering growth" of such waste due to higher consumption, limited repair options, shorter product life cycles, growing “electronification” of society, and inadequate e-waste management infrastructure, the agencies said.

 They said some of the discarded electronic devices contained hazardous elements like mercury, as well as rare Earth metals coveted by tech industry manufacturers.
 Currently, only 1% of the demand for the 17 minerals that make up the rare metals is met through recycling.